wso2/docs-ei/en/streaming-integrator/docs/samples/PublishKafkaInAvroFormatUsingSchemaRegistry.md

 3. Once you select the stream, the **name** and **amount** fields appear.
 Enter `chocolate cake` as the name and `50.50` as the value.
 Then click **Send** to send the event.

-4. Simulate a few more events for the `SweetProductionStream` stream by repeatin g the above steps.
+4. Simulate a few more events for the `SweetProductionStream` stream by repeating the above steps.

 **Option 2 - Publish events with Curl to the simulator HTTP endpoint:**